De Montfort University Legal Practice Course/ LLM in Legal Practice

-1. Complete the De Montfort University application form - and return it to us here at CILEx Law School.
+1. Complete the De Montfort University application form.

-You can complete the form online now, or click the link below to download it.
-Alternatively you can submit an e-mail request for information to email@example.com or telephone Adam Norton, Professional Courses Administrator at CILEx Law School on 01234 844305.
+You can complete the form online.
+Alternatively you can submit an e-mail request for information to email@example.com or telephone Adam Norton, Professional Courses Manager at CILEx Law School on 01234 844305.

 2. You will see on the form that you are required to get two references.
 As these must accompany your application, we suggest you approach your referees now.
 The referee report form can be downloaded by clicking the link below.